nortikin/sverchok/docs/_sources/nodes/surface/nurbs_sweep.rst.txt

   used for interpolation along V direction.
 The available values are:

    * Manhattan
-   * Euclidian
+   * Euclidean
    * Points (just number of points from the beginning)
    * Chebyshev
-   * Centripetal (square root of Euclidian distance).
+   * Centripetal (square root of Euclidean distance).

-   The default option is Euclidian.
+   The default option is Euclidean.

 .. _Wikipedia: https://en.wikipedia.org/wiki/QR_decomposition#Using_Householder_reflections